SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 # 3NF

-A table R is in 3NF if and only if both of the following conditions hold:
+A relation R is in 3NF if and only if both of the following conditions hold:

-* The table is in second normal form (2NF).
+* The relation is in second normal form (2NF).
 * No non-prime attribute of R is transitively dependent on the primary key.

-A transitive dependency occurs when a non-prime attribute (an attribute that is not part of any key) depends on another non-prime attribute, rather than depending directly on the primary key.
+> A **transitive dependency** occurs when a non-prime attribute (an attribute that is not part of any key) depends on another non-prime attribute, rather than depending directly on the primary key.

 where:

 * non-prime attribute: an attribute that is not part of any key

-It's becoming a bit abstract :)
+It's becoming a bit abstract 🥱😴

-For the statisticians in the room, it's a bit like confonders
+For the statisticians in the room, it's a bit like **confonders**.

 So basically, in a table you would have 2 columns that are not keys that sort of depends on each other.